twbs/bootstrap/site/content/docs/4.3/customize/color.md

 ## All colors

-All colors available in Bootstrap are available as Sass variables and a Sass map in `scss/_variables.scss` file.
-To avoid increased file sizes, we do not create classes for each of these variables.
+All Bootstrap colors are available as Sass variables and a Sass map in `scss/_variables.scss` file.
+To avoid increased file sizes, we don't create text or background color classes for each of these variables.
+Instead, we choose a subset of these colors for a [theme palette](#theme-colors).

 <div class="row">
   {{< theme-colors.inline >}}